manjitha1216/FinalProjectManjitha/README.md

 Project Tasks

 01. Create a Terraform code for Security Group and EC2 Instance
-Use Ansible for configuring EC2 (Install Nginx or Apache)
+02. Use Ansible for configuring EC2 (Install Nginx or Apache)
-Create a GitHub Repository
+03. Create a GitHub Repository
-Prepare an index.html file
+04. Prepare an index.html file
-Create a CI/CD Pipeline (Using GitHub Actions or Jenkins), that will take your index.html file from the repository and upload it on EC2 instance.
+05. Create a CI/CD Pipeline (Using GitHub Actions or Jenkins), that will take your index.html file from the repository and upload it on EC2 instance.

+#Task 1